zunda/mitome.in/README.md

 # mitome.in
 [![Netlify Status](https://api.netlify.com/api/v1/badges/5b8126d8-1773-4ab4-8a4b-76c0f5839aa3/deploy-status)](https://app.netlify.com/sites/mitomein/deploys)

 Explore OpenPGP as an alternative for seals (mitome-in).
-View the site alive at https://mitome.in/
+The [main repository](https://github.com/zunda/mitome.in) is configured so that

+- the master branch is automatically deployed to https://mitome.in/
+- a pull request is automatically deployed as a deploy preview.
+Look for the link in the pull request conversation.

 ## Project setup
+Install yarn following their [installation instruction](https://classic.yarnpkg.com/en/docs/install/).

+Install dependent packages with

 ```sh
 yarn install
 ```